forcedotcom/source-deploy-retrieve/README.md

 ## Introduction

-A Javascript toolkit for working with Salesforce metadata.
+A JavaScript toolkit for working with Salesforce metadata.
 Built to support the SFDX deploy and retrieve experience in the [Salesforce VS Code Extensions](https://github.com/forcedotcom/salesforcedx-vscode), CLI plugins, and other tools working with metadata.

 ## Features